Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The mass-ratio discrepancy

 AW~UMa was one of the first objects used to test modern spectroscopic techniques that utilized combined RV information from many spectral lines.
 This was mainly due to its brightness but also because of its unexpectedly small mass ratio indicated by the light-curve photometric solutions, $q_{\rm ph} \simeq 0.08$.
-Initially, the new spectroscopic approaches utilized the inherently non-linear Cross-Correlation Function (CCF) technique applied to also non-linear photographic data \citep{McL1981,And1983,Rens1985}.
-These were later replaced by tests of a linear deconvolution (Broadening Function) technique applied to digital results \citep{Rci1992}.
+First attempts utilized the inherently non-linear Cross-Correlation Function (CCF) technique applied to also non-linear photographic data \citep{McL1981,And1983,Rens1985}.
+These were later replaced by a linear deconvolution (Broadening Function) technique applied to digital results \citep{Rci1992}.
 Because of low detector sensitivity, limited large telescopes time, and the unexpectedly weak signature of the secondary component in AW~UMa, early analyses were limited to confirming the photometric mass ratio.
-The first determination based on more extensive material by \citet{PR2008} clearly demonstrated that the mass ratio must be larger than previously thought, $q_{\rm sp} = 0.101 \pm 0.006$.
-Interestingly, this result coincided with a theoretical analysis of \citet{BeP2007}, which pointed out difficulties in explaining AW~UMa as the result of the close binary-star evolution for $q < 0.10$.
+The first spectroscopic determination based on more extensive material by \citet{PR2008}, $q_{\rm sp} = 0.101 \pm 0.006$, clearly demonstrated that the mass ratio must be larger than previously thought.
+This result coincided with a theoretical analysis of \citet{BeP2007}, which pointed out difficulties in explaining AW~UMa as the result of the close binary-star evolution for $q < 0.10$.